oldlonecoder/tlux/README.md

-# tuxic
+# tlux
-* C++ ancient 1988-esque "tuxic" code using some gems from modern c++-11/20 easiness and other minimal amount of STL goodies.
+* C++ general purpose 1988-esque code-style and some gems from modern c++-11/20 easiness of STL goodies.
-    * And I have to admit that std::function, however, is a gem I can't live without

 #### By order of dependancy:
 * utf       : Basic glyph support. ( beware: not utf-* standard, using litteraly ...hardcoded const char* )